Maggie Horton: Marriage to Mickey

 In 1981 Maggie agrees to be a surrogate mother for an anonymous donor.
 Maggie goes to Neil (the donor) and agrees to be inseminated.
 Neil performs the procedure, and Maggie soon becomes pregnant.
 Later that year Dr. Evan Whyland comes to Salem, and Neil knows he is the anonymous donor of Maggie's.
 When Evan learns about this he begins to call on Maggie often.

 Mickey learns that the baby she is carrying is Evan Whyland's, and even when he tells Maggie she wants to keep the baby, so Mickey agrees to love the baby as his daughter.
 In late 1981 Sarah Horton is born, and after a custody battle with Evan Whyland, Mickey and Maggie win custody of Sarah.
 In 1982, Melissa Anderson runs away from her private school, unable to deal with her trouble-making mother, Linda who wanted her back in order to get her hands on Anderson manufacturing, and Melissa ends up in Mickey and Maggie's home.
 When Linda discovers her there, she tries to have her removed physically, and Mickey and Maggie decide to fight for custody of her.
 At the hearing, Linda does not show up, and the judge grants custody to the Hortons.
 Evan often pays visits to Maggie and little Sarah, and powerful crime lord Stefano DiMera suspects Maggie knows of Evan's evidence against him and tries to have Maggie killed by tampering with the brakes in her car.
 Mickey and Don (Mickey's partner) begin to investigate Stefano after Evan Whyland dies, and when Mickey gets too close to Stefano, Stefano kidnaps Mickey while making it appear that he had died in a car crash.
 Don begins to spend time with Maggie, and eventually falls in love with her.
 When Don finally tells Maggie she is speechless.
 In 1983, Maggie and Don eventually professes their love to one another.
-Unfortunately, Mickey escapes from Stefano and returns to Salem.
+Mickey escapes from Stefano and returns to Salem.
 When he sees his wife and Don declare their love to each other, Mickey has a heart attack.
 Maggie and Mickey divorce in 1983, and soon after Maggie stops seeing Don, realizing her divorce from Mickey was a mistake.
 Maggie leaves for New York in 1984, but returns the following year.
 Mickey is accidentally shot during a gang rumble.
 He recuperates at Maggie's house, and the two rekindle their love.
 On February 14, 1986, Mickey and Maggie remarry in a double wedding with Melissa Anderson and Pete Jannings (Melissa's fiancé).
 Soon after they remarry, Maggie is diagnosed with Myasthenia Gravis, which eventually goes into remission.